 Start with the project description in Section 1A, and then write the alternatives analysis in Section 1E.
 Those two sections represent the heart of the business case and are the initial building blocks for completing the other sections.
 All of the other sections are built around the selected alternative.
 Remember, you are creating a single investment story with complementary sections.

 Don't let the template's limitations undermine your argument.

 In preparing business cases, many agencies have found that the Exhibit 300 template doesn't allow agencies to adequately provide all relevant information.

 For example, the template does not deal with life cycles longer than five years.
-Consequently, don't be afraid to be creative in providing meaningful information and analysis that justifies your
+Consequently, don't be afraid to be creative in providing meaningful information and analysis that justifies your investment.

 Tell the no-go ramifications